Bound states and controllable currents on Topological Insulator surfaces with extended magnetic defects: Bound states

 When $U_x=0$ we recover the results of Refs.~\onlinecite{Biswas2011,Yokoyama2010}, and find two symmetric branches above or below the Dirac point, with $|v_\pm|=v\cos(U_0/v)$~\cite{Yokoyama2010,Levitov2015,*Levitov2018}.
 Magnetic scattering breaks the symmetry between $k_y$ and $-k_y$, selectively controlling the sign of $v_\pm$ and allowed signs of $k_y$ for each branch, see Fig.~\ref{dispersion}(a)-(f).
 To the best of our knowledge, this behavior has not been recognized previously.

-When $\sqrt{U_0^2-U_x^2}=\pi n$, both branches merge with the Dirac cone and the bound state disappears. \footnote{This condition can be shown to emerge naturally if one treats the $\delta$-function potential as a limiting case of a defect strip with finite width and considers interference of the reflected and transmitted waves at each boundary ~\cite{Eklavya1,Eklavya2}. } For any $U_0$ there exists at least one value of $U_x$ where $v_+=0$ or $v_-=0$ \footnote{In this case interactions become important~\cite{Levitov2015,*Levitov2018}, and we leave this to a future discussion.}, generalizing the condition $U_0=(n+1/2)\pi$~\cite{Levitov2015,*Levitov2018} for $U_x=0$.
+When $\sqrt{U_0^2-U_x^2}/v=\pi n$, both branches merge with the Dirac cone and the bound state disappears \footnote{This condition can be shown to emerge naturally if one treats the $\delta$-function potential as a limiting case of a defect strip with finite width and considers interference of the reflected and transmitted waves at each boundary ~\cite{Eklavya1,Eklavya2}. }.
+For any $U_0$ there exists at least one value of $U_x$ where $v_+=0$ or $v_-=0$ \footnote{In this case interactions become important~\cite{Levitov2015,*Levitov2018}, and we leave this to a future discussion.}, generalizing the condition $U_0=(n+1/2)\pi$~\cite{Levitov2015,*Levitov2018} for $U_x=0$.

-The inverse localization length, $\lambda_\pm\simeq k_y \sqrt{1-(v_\pm/v)^2}$, and hence the states away from the Dirac point with a smaller velocity are better localized.
-Since the bound states are described by the spinors $\psi_0^\pm$, the expectation value of the spin component $s_y=0$, while $s_x\propto\lambda_\pm v_\pm$.
-The $z$ component changes sign across the defect line, as expected from symmetry, and we find $s_z\propto\lambda^2_\pm/k_y$.
-The flatter the dispersion, the stronger out-of-plane polarization is.
-For $U_x=0$, the branches are symmetric, and hence only for the TR-broken states such as in Fig.~\ref{dispersion}(a)-(f) we will observe a net polarization.
+The inverse localization length is $\lambda_\pm\simeq k_y \sqrt{1-(v_\pm/v)^2}$, and hence the states away from the Dirac point with a smaller velocity are better localized. {For the bound states described by the spinors {in Eq.~\eqref{wavefn_bound_right} and~\eqref{wavefn_bound_left}},} the expectation value of the spin component $s_y=0$, while $s_x\propto\lambda_\pm v_\pm$.
+The $z$ component changes sign across the defect line, {i.e. has opposite signs for $x>0$ and $x<0$, as expected from our symmetry analysis above,} and we find {the magnitude} $s_z\propto\lambda^2_\pm/k_y$.
+Thus, flatter dispersion results in stronger out-of-plane polarization.
+For $U_x=0$, the branches are symmetric, and hence only for the time-reversal broken states such as in Fig.~\ref{dispersion}(a)-(f) {and the corresponding complementary cases discussed in the caption} we observe a net polarization.